samtron1412/docs/misc/common-term.md

   so that everyone may experience ownership and empowerment.
 - NOT QUITE AGREE WITH THIS, because it is hard to control how other people feels, and it is easy to create a fake welcomed environment.

+# YOLO - Carpe Diem

+- You only live once (modern)
+- Carpe diem (Latin aphorism, seize the day)
+- Live in present, and don't worry about the future